-Seeing Being Seen: A personal history of photography by Michelle Dunn Marsh
+Seeing Being Seen: A personal history of photography (shipping fall 2021)

 8.5 x 10 inches vertical, hardcover; ~40 black and white and color photographs and 20 illustrations; 128 pages; $50.00 plus shipping

-With photographs by Robert Adams, Endia Beal, Paul Berger, Elinor Carucci, Catherine Chalmers, Adrain Chesser, William Christenberry, Bruce Davidson, Jeff Dunas, Larry Fink, Marina Font, David Hilliard, Isaac Layman, Eirik Johnson and Daniel Carillo, Mary Ellen Mark, Jim Marshall, Graham Nash, Sylvia Plachy, Eugene Richards, Charlie Rubin, Stephen Shore, Edward Steichen, Jock Sturges, Carrie Mae Weems, Will Wilson, and others.
+With photographs by Robert Adams, Endia Beal, Paul Berger, Elinor Carucci, Catherine Chalmers, Adrain Chesser, William Christenberry, Bruce Davidson, Jeff Dunas, Larry Fink, Marina Font, David Hilliard, Lisa Kereszi, Isaac Layman, An-My Lê, Eirik Johnson and Daniel Carillo, Mary Ellen Mark, Jim Marshall, Graham Nash, Sylvia Plachy, Eugene Richards, Charlie Rubin, Stephen Shore, Paul Strand, Edward Steichen, Jock Sturges, Carrie Mae Weems, Alice Wheeler, Will Wilson, and others.

 Afterword by Nancy Salguero McKay, Executive Director, Highline Heritage Museum

 "[Michelle Dunn Marsh] is a throwback to the days when publishers really gave a damn, and participated in the making of each book to their fullest.
 [She is] the best of the breed—contemporary to the core, and a dinosaur as well."

 —Joan Liftin, contributor to The Unconcerned Photographer by Charles Harbutt